deepaktabraham/XMLRPC-based-Fault-Tolerant-Distributed-File-System/README.md

 8. To deal with data corruption, the checksums of data blocks is also stored in the data-servers.
 9. When there is a read call from the user, the FUSE client reads from both data-servers (original and redundant copy of data), verify the checksum, and writes back to the corrupted server, if the client detects data corruption.
 10. When a server is down, any write calls on the FUSE folder will be a blocking call.
 The FUSE program will keep retrying the operation till it succeeds, and the write call will not return until it succeeds.
-11. Reads will return successfully even if a single replica is available, and the checksum verifies correctly.
+11. Reads will return successfully even if a single replica is available, and the checksum verifies correctly.<br />

 ###Steps to tun the Fault-Tolerant Distributed File-System:
 Meta-Server : ***`python metaserver.py <port for metaserver>`***<br />